 The more educated and socially integrated (and hence productive) children (including those of immigrants) become, the more they can contribute in the future financially and socially to the community.
 Hence one form of communally contributing is to improve the education of children.
-Aside from some Scandinavian school systems, education in rich countries is hampered by lack of classroom support personnel for teachers.
-The lack of support is of a sort that the unemployed and the elderly could provide, and might well enjoy providing.
+Aside from some Scandinavian school systems, education in rich countries is hampered by lack of classroom support for teachers.
+The lack of support is of a sort that with a short course, some unemployed and some elderly could provide, and might well enjoy providing.

 This is classroom support to help keep order, to teach the local language to their sizable numbers of children from non-native speakers, and to create friendship groups between the native-speakers and the immigrants.
-Such support could be extended to enhancing the school grounds with plantings that are too labour intensive and too high skill for communities to afford, eg those in the English landscape genre of the most expensive-to-maintain plots of Aston Park Birmingham.
-Plantings can be done by retired people who belong to the relevant sorts of garden clubs that in most countries maintain such otherwise vanished skills.
-They can transmit some of these skills to the unemployed and to children, and educate these two groups on this array of sensual whiffs of danger on which the average urbanite misses out, due to his uneducated oblivion.
+Such support could be extended to enhancing the school grounds with plantings that are too labour intensive and too high skill for communities to afford, eg those in the English landscape genre of the most expensive-tomaintain plots of Aston Park Birmingham.
+Plantings can be done by retired people who belong to the relevant sorts of garden clubs (that in most countries maintain such otherwise vanished skills).
+These gardening skilled retirees can transmit some of these skills to the unemployed and to children, and educate these two groups on this array of sensual whiffs of danger on which the average urbanite misses out, due to his uneducated oblivion.

 Let us now consider individual treatments as distinct from those that changes in the social structure can effect.
 In selecting whiffs for an individual, remember that risks are in the perception and capacity of the sufferer.
 Begin with injections of sensory, physical, mental, social, ethical risks that are likely to be too small to be whiffs.
-Only later should
+Only later should we increase the risk dosage, after we gauge that what dosages we initially selected really were too tiny to be whiffs.